nyu-acsys/template-proofs/README.txt

         Extension of maps
   - flows.v:
         The flow framework and flow interfaces camera definitions
+  - keyset_ra.v:
+        The Keyset RA from Sec 4.2 of the paper
   - inset_flows.v:
         Instantiation of flows used by give-up and coupling templates
   - linkset_flows.v:
         Instantiation of flows used by link template
-  - keyset_ra.v:
+  - auth_ext.v:
-        The Keyset RA from Sec 4.2 of the paper
+        Assorted auxiliary lemmas for authoritative RAs used by the template proofs.
   - link.v:
         The link template algorithm and proof
   - give_up.v: